-College and career readiness is the cornerstone of the ACT Aspire system.
-Table 1 provides the ACT Readiness Benchmarks for English, mathematics, reading, and science at each grade level.
+College and career readiness is the cornerstone for the ACT Aspire system.
+Table 1 provides the ACT Readiness Benchmarks for all grades and subjects.
 These benchmarks are aligned with the existing ACT College Readiness Benchmarks.
 Students at or above the benchmark are on target for college readiness when they take the ACT test in grade 11.
 For additional information on how the benchmarks were established, see ACT Aspire Summative Technical Manual.